Psychology for relationship anxiety

 Whether that involved overt trauma, inconsistent caregiving, emotional disconnection, or an environment where emotional needs weren't reliably met, early experiences shape how people learn to navigate relationships and protect themselves.

-Rather than focusing on symptom management alone, we work to understand how early experiences created the emotional and relational patterns still operating today — and how to develop new ways of responding that are better suited to adult life.
+Rather than focusing on symptom management alone, we work to understand how early experiences may have contributed to the emotional and relational patterns still operating today — and how to develop new ways of responding that are better suited to adult life.

-We work with adults experiencing complex trauma, eating disorders, and relational difficulties — particularly where current difficulties appear connected to earlier experiences.
+I work with adults experiencing anxiety, conflict avoidance, and people pleasing in their relationship — particularly where current difficulties appear connected to earlier experiences.

 What to Expect